DominikStyp/AutoHotkey/comboMaker/README.md

 finishingSettings := { delay: 20,  pressDuration: 30 }
 ```
 ...**delay** is time between key strokes, **pressDuration** is time from press to release the key.

+## Issues
+Currently things that needs to be fixed:
+- Sequences like "Hold HPfor3seconds" (not implemented yet)

 ## Where do I find Mortal Kombat Trilogy game ?
 There are several places where you can download it for free, for example <a href="http://www.abandonia.com/en/games/28511/mortal+kombat+trilogy.html">HERE</a>